Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 This can be confusing and frustrating, but it’s a very common pattern.

-Treats are usually offered in low-pressure moments, outside of routines that may feel stressful.
-Meals, on the other hand, often come with expectations — timing, location, posture, or emotional weight from the human side.
+Treats are usually offered in low pressure moments, outside of routines that may feel stressful.
+Meals, on the other hand, often come with expectations like timing, location, posture, or emotional weight from the human side.

 Food can play a role in digestion, inflammation, and gut comfort, especially if symptoms show up repeatedly or alongside changes in behavior or energy.
 That said, digestion is influenced by many factors, including stress, routine, medical history, and nervous system regulation.